Powerful ways to hold authority to account for campaigners, activists… and citizens

 mySociety is committed to providing free Open Source code, Open Data and repurposable tools that help hold power to account.
-Through our Democracy projects, we seek to define and contribute to the Democratic Commons, to benefit everyone.

 If you belong to an organisation that runs campaigns, hopes to bring about change, or relies on getting the voice of your supporters heard, you’ll find that our tools give you a head start.

 Or maybe you’re simply a citizen who wants to help change the world.
 We can help you, too.

 As well as how they’ve voted, and what they’ve said.

 Keep track of mentions in Parliament of the things that matter to you.

 Search an archive of parliamentary debates and votes to show how your cause has been represented, supported… or blocked.